kas-lab/suave/README.md

 The exemplar can either be used with [Docker](#use-the-exemplar-with-docker) or [installed locally](#install-the-exemplar-locally).
 The exemplar can be executed following this [instructions](#run-the-exemplar).

-A paper describing this exemplar was submitted and accepted at SEAMS 2023 artifact track, and it will be published later.
-A pre-print can be found [here](https://arxiv.org/abs/2303.09220).
+A paper describing this exemplar was presented at SEAMS 2023 artifact track, you can find it [here](https://ieeexplore.ieee.org/abstract/document/10173938).
+And an open access pre-print can be found [here](https://arxiv.org/abs/2303.09220).

 ## Navigate the README
 - [Use SUAVE with Docker](#use-suave-with-docker)